 While an employer may not be able to offer a full salary for the summer, they may be able to offer a stipend or a partial salary.
 Don’t be afraid to ask your employer if they can pay you for your work.

-There are 16 weeks between the last day of exams and the first day of classes, getting a second, non-SPIF eligible job during that time period will not affect your SPIF award and is a good way to increase your summer income.
+There are 16 weeks between the last day of exams and the first day of classes.
+Getting a second, non-SPIF eligible job during that time period will not affect your SPIF funding and is a good way to increase your summer income.